NASA-AMMOS/3DTilesRendererJS/README.md

 group : Group
 ```

 The container group for the 3d tiles.
 Add this to the three.js scene in order to render it.
-The group includes an additional `matrixWorldInverse` field for transforming objects into the local tile set frame.
+The group includes an additional `matrixWorldInverse` field for transforming objects into the local tileset frame.

 ### .manager